dannyhope/uxbrighton/_posts/2023-10-10-time-team-documenting-decisions-and-marking-milestones.md

 ## Murder on the dancefloor: The death of disco – Jon Roobottom

+Discoveries are crucial to a designer's toolkit, but why do they sometimes feel like a slog?

+Dive into the ins and outs of the discovery process, learn to navigate everyday challenges, and pick up practical strategies to guide your teams toward effective results.

 Drinks and pizza provided. 🍕🥤

 🎟️ Student discount tickets available.